Azure/fleet-networking/docs/tutorials/ApplicationMigration/ApplicationMigration.md

 # Tutorial: Migrating Application Resources to Clusters without Downtime

-This tutorial will guide you through the process of migrating application resources to a new cluster without any downtime.
+This tutorial will guide you through the process of migrating application resources to a new cluster without any downtime using [KubeFleet](https://github.com/Azure/fleet) and networking related features.
 This is useful when you need to migrate resources to a new cluster for any reason, such as upgrading the cluster version or moving to a different region.

 ## Scenario